LuluHow/uploadfromurl/README.md

 # uploadfromurl

-Get Javascript File object from URL, like from <input type="file">.
+Get Javascript File object from URL, like from input type="file".

 # Usage